eodafoo/unit-3-data-structures/README.md

   git clone *github url
   ````

+##Challenges

-3. Complete the challenge in located in src/ directory.
+1. Complete the challenge in located in ```src/ directory```.
 We recommend completing creating the data structure in the following order (the order they appear in the tests):

 - Stack
   - [ ] Implement the ```.push``` method, which adds an element to the top of the stack
   - [ ] Implement the ```.pop``` method, which removes and returns an element from the top of the stack